khalido/blog/content/post/PyConAu2018.md

 - experimented on 40 students
 - started with R, but how do u deploy with R? so moved on to Python as it can both train a model and an app to serve it with

+**takeaway:** build my own flash cards to learn stuff with spaced repetition.

 ### Text Summariser

 > The Text Summariser is a program I built for when one is unable or unwilling to summarise information from a large block of text themselves.
 In my talk, I will discuss how it works, what inspired the project, and how I overcame the (many) challenges of building my program.
 I will also talk about computational linguistics and Natural Language Processing (NLP), two big components of how the text summariser works.
 After listening to this talk, you will have learnt some basic Natural Language Processing, and how you can apply it in Python Programs.

 - sorts words by type - verbs, nouns, etc
 - uses markov chains to summarize

+**takeaway:** too much cleverness going on to summarize.

 ### NOR: creating generated worlds on iPad